-At May 5th a tire was stolen from the Crone’s car.
-Martha received her first paycheck ($22), Superintendent Wirth was in the Garden all morning, and at 4PM the Board of Park Commissioners and about 100 friends of Eloise Butler gathered at the Garden for the remembrance ceremony.
+On May 5th a tire was stolen from the Crone’s car and Martha arrived a bit stressed.
+She received her first paycheck ($22) that day.
+Superintendent Wirth was in the Garden all morning, and at 4PM the Board of Park Commissioners and about 100 friends of Eloise Butler gathered at the Garden for the remembrance ceremony.
 (1)

-Above: Finalizing the planting the Pin Oak: (l to r) Alfred F. Pillsbury, President of the Park Board; Theodore Wirth, Superintendent of Parks; Francis A. Gross, Vice President of the Board.
+Above: Finalizing the planting of the Pin Oak: (l to r) Alfred F. Pillsbury, President of the Board of Park Commissioners; Theodore Wirth, Superintendent of Parks; Francis A. Gross, Vice President of the Board.

 Park Board President A. F. Pillsbury opened the ceremony with these words: